North American Soccer League (2011–2017): Media and digital coverage

+The NASL originally sought a full-season league-wide television contract, similar to those of other professional sports leagues.
+This plan was vetoed by the New York Cosmos, who instead chose to partner with One World Sports in 2015; Cosmos chairman Seamus O'Brien was also chairman of the network's parent company.

-NASL began a relationship with ESPN3 beginning with Soccer Bowl 2013.
+NASL began a relationship with ESPN3 to broadcast selected games beginning with Soccer Bowl 2013.
 Starting in 2015, ESPN3 began airing over 100 league matches in 75 countries.

-The New York Cosmos began a partnership with One World Sports in 2015; the network's head Seamus O'Brien was also a chairman of the Cosmos.

 For the 2016 season, One World Sports aired all Cosmos matches and an additional game of the week, on Saturdays in the spring season and on Wednesdays in the fall season.
 Additionally for 2016, beIN Sports and CBS Sports Network each began airing a game of the week.
 Miami FC made a further deal with Gol TV to televise all games not carried by other providers.

 For the 2017 spring season One World Sports, CBS Sports Network, and Gol TV did not return, but beIN Sports did return, airing a national game of the week featuring at least one appearance by all eight teams.
 The San Francisco Deltas broadcast all their home games worldwide via Twitter.
 ESPN3 continued to stream all games not broadcast by beIN Sports or Twitter.
 In addition to the national deals, many clubs had local broadcast deals.